nanochess/TMSColor/README.md

     -e45d2 Replaces color 4 with 5 and d with 2 before processing.
     -fx    Flip image along the X-coordinate (mirror) -fy    Flip image along the Y-coordinate
+    -i     Generates BITMAP statements instead of DATA -i2    Generates BITMAP statements using X and .
     -m     Generates magic sprites for areas with more than 2 colors -p1    Searches best color combination for photo (slow) -p2    Searches best color combination for photo (2x2 dither) (slow)